-I recommend massaging yourself with the Trigger Fairy as it allows you to loosen the muscles without straining your hands.
+I recommend massaging yourself with the Trigger Fairy as it allows you to massage the muscles without straining your hands.
 They are very delicate tools, and you should use other tools whenever possible.
 Please, save your hands!

 With the Fairy I recommend using precise massage strokes or the pressure-motion technique.

-The following pictures show you exemplary massage positions.
+The following pictures display exemplary massage positions.